MichaelDemidov/JS-Tree-Of-Contents/README.md

 ### Levels Nesting

-In any tree branch, the depth of a node's nesting is determined by the header level.
+In any tree branch, the depth of a node’s nesting is determined by the header level.
 The script is “smart” enough to handle situations where some header level does not exist, such as a document containing only H1, H2 and H4 headings: it treats the H4 heading as a third level rather than a fourth.
 Additionally, if one of the branch of the tree has a gap in the header numbering, the script inserts a “fake” tree node to maintain equal nesting levels compared to other branches.

 ### Internal Links (Anchors) And URLs Containing Direct Links to Parts of the Document